Oksana Markarova: As Ambassador to the US

 On 25 February 2021, Ukrainian President Volodymyr Zelenskyy appointed Markarova Ambassador of Ukraine to the United States.

 Immediately after her appointment, Markarova said that her main priorities for the new position were expanding "cooperation with the Joseph Biden administration and political dialogue based on their broad bipartisan support" and "maximum assistance to the development of Ukrainian companies in the United States and attracting American companies to Ukraine".

 On July 5, 2023, she was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to Antigua and Barbuda by the President of Ukraine.

 On September 25, 2024, the Speaker of the U.S. House of Representatives, Mike Johnson, demanded that Ukraine remove Markarova as Ambassador to the United States after Zelenskyy visited an ammunition plant in Scranton, Pennsylvania, and appeared with several notable Democrats.
 In a letter from Johnson to Zelenskyy calling for her firing, Johnson claimed that the visit represented election interference in favor of the Democratic Party.

-On July 7, 2025, The Kyiv Independent reported that Zelensky and Trump had discussed replacing Markarova with a different ambassador.
+On July 7, 2025, The Kyiv Independent reported that Zelenskyy and Trump had discussed replacing Markarova with a different ambassador.

 Markarova's tenure as Ambassador ended on August 27, 2025, when President Volodymyr Zelensky signed a decree appointing Olha Stefanishyna as her replacement.
 Her departure was part of a broader diplomatic reshuffle announced by Foreign Minister Andrii Sybiha in July 2025, who described her as "extremely effective, charismatic and one of our most successful ambassadors" while noting that "every diplomat has a rotation cycle."

+Presidential advisor

+On 30 November 2025, Zelenskyy announced that Markarova would become his advisor on Ukraine's reconstruction and investments.